tmullin/jshmanager-jshm/Readme.txt

 are unknown).

-Once you have inserted some scores, you can upload them to ScoreHero by clicking "Upload to ScoreHero..." in the "My Scores" menu.
+Once you have inserted some scores, you can upload them to ScoreHero by clicking "Upload to ScoreHero" in the "My Scores" menu.
 A wizzard will appear to guide you through that process.
 Simply double check that your scores are correct and click "Finish".